elnebuloso/ansible-role-php56/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

 ```
-server_base_timezone: "Europe/Berlin"
+php56_timezone: "Europe/Berlin"
 ```

-The Timezone use by PHP.
+The PHP Timezone to use.

 ```
 php56_modules: